varun9620/iasi-nh3-processing/README.md

 ## Notes

 - The 3 sample IASI files are included in `data/METOP-C/2023/` for this project.
-If you swap in your own larger archive, note that raw IASI files aren't included by default — see `data/README.md`.
+If you swap in your own larger archive it will work for that to.
-- The regridding target (a regular lat/lon grid over Europe) is generated directly in code from `data.grid` in `config.yaml`.
+- The regridding target (a regular latitude–longitude grid over Europe) is generated directly in the code from data.grid in config.yaml.
+You can adapt this to match your study region.
-- `iasi_nh3/functions.py` adapts a couple of helper functions from EUMETSAT's LTPy training materials (MIT licensed) — see `LICENSE`.
+- `iasi_nh3/functions.py` adapts a couple of helper functions from EUMETSAT's LTPy training materials.